Siege of Bellegarde (1793): Siege

 Concurrent with the siege of Bellegarde, Spanish General Antonio Ricardos attacked two French fortresses along the Tech River associated with Fort de Bellegarde, Fort les Bains at Amélie-les-Bains-Palalda 16 kilometers to the northwest and Fort de la Garde at Prats-de-Mollo-la-Preste 31 kilometers to the west.
-Fort les Bains was sieged on 23 May and the garrison of 350 men surrendered on 3 June after bombardment.
+Fort les Bains was besieged on 23 May and the garrison of 350 men surrendered on 3 June after bombardment.
 The 200 man garrison of Fort de la Garde surrendered on 5 June after the fort's water supply was cut off.

 The siege of Bellegarde and its garrison of 1,536 French soldiers began on 23 May.
 The garrison's firepower included at least 41 cannon and seven mortars.
 For several weeks the Spanish siege guns pounded Fort de Bellegarde until a breach was made in the main wall.
-By this time, 42 of the 50 French artillery pieces were dismounted.
+By this time, 42 of the approximately 50 French artillery pieces were dismounted.
 Facing the prospect of an assault with his defenses compromised, Boisbrulé formally surrendered Bellegarde on 24 June.
 The remaining soldiers of the garrison marched into captivity.
 During the month-long siege, the French suffered losses of 30 killed, 56 wounded, and 1,450 captured.
 Spanish losses are not known.

 Results

-With the Fort de Bellegarde secured, the Spanish army became able to use the Col de La Pertus as a supply route.
-Ricardos lunged at the capital of Roussillon but suffered a stinging repulse at the Battle of Perpignan on 17 July 1793.
+With the Fort de Bellegarde secured, the Spanish army was able to use the Col de La Perthus as a supply route.
+Ricardos advanced on the city of Roussillon but suffered a stinging repulse at the Battle of Perpignan on 17 July 1793.
 De Flers' French suffered 800 casualties out of a total of 12,000 troops.
 The French also lost one cannon and had 600 desertions.
 Out of 15,000 soldiers, the Spanish lost approximately 1,000 casualties.
 De Flers had used the month in which Ricardos reduced Bellegarde to train his green recruits and surround Perpignan with field fortifications.
 The French turned back Ricardos again in the Battle of Peyrestortes on 17 September, but the Spanish turned the tables on their opponents in the Battle of Truillas five days later.